-Gross margin rate increased to 27.8% during the first quarter of fiscal 2024 compared to 27.7% during the first quarter of fiscal 2023.
-Excluding the impact of fuel and LIFO expense, gross margin rate decreased 22 basis points compared to the first quarter of fiscal 2023.
-The strong growth in pharmacy sales, which carries an overall lower gross margin rate, increases in shrink, and increases in picking and delivery costs related to the continued growth in our digital sales were the primary drivers of the decrease, partially offset by our procurement and sourcing productivity initiatives.
+Gross margin rate increased to 27.8% was unchanged at 27.6% during both the first second quarter of fiscal 2024 compared to 27.7% during and the first second quarter of fiscal 2023.
+Excluding the impact of fuel and LIFO expense, gross margin rate decreased 2244 basis points compared to the second quarter of fiscal 2023.
+The strong growth in pharmacy sales, which carries an overall lower gross margin rate, and increases in picking and delivery costs related to the continued growth in our digital sales were the primary drivers of the decrease, partially offset by the benefits from our procurement and sourcing productivity initiatives.